michaelofsbu/SpatialCorrection/README.md

 We provide the *JSRT* dataset with noisy setting `A` we used in our experiments in `./Datasets` and a trained model with the proposed Spatial Correction method in `./trained`.
 If you use *JSRT* dataset in your work, please cite their original publications.
 More trained models will be uploaded later.

-For testing on the provided mdoel, simply run `python test.py`.
-To test other models, change the paths in `test.py` and run the same command.
+For testing on the provided model, simply run `python test.py`.
+To test other models, change the paths in `test.py` accordingly and run the same command.

 ## Train on Your Own